YarikRevich/computer-graphics-university/README.md

 ## General Information

-Media codec with the possibility of result representation.
+Media codec application with the possibility of result representation.

 ![](./docs/detailed-design.png)